• Skip to primary navigation

 • Cut off the ends of the sweet potatoes.
 Discard.
 Slice the sweet potatoes into ⅛" thick pieces using a mandoline slicer.
 Set aside.

-• Add 1 cup of butter to a saucepan over medium-low heat and allow to fully melt.
+• To brown butter add 1 cup of butter to a saucepan over medium-low heat and allow to fully melt.
 Once the butter melts, foam will begin to form.
 Begin whisking the butter to ensure it does not burn.
 The butter will begin to turn golden brown (about 4 minutes after it has fully melted).
 As soon as you can see golden brown flecks at the bottom of your saucepan and smell a nutty, aromatic aroma, remove the butter from the heat.
 The whole process should take about 7- 9 minutes from start to finish.
 Reserve ⅛ cup of brown butter for brushing, then transfer the remaining to a large, heat-proof bowl.

 • Add potatoes to the bowl with brown butter and toss to combine.
 Pour brown sugar mixture over potatoes and toss to combine.

+• Arrange potatoes in a 12" cast iron skillet.
 Brush the reserved brown butter over the top of the potatoes with a pastry brush, making sure the tops of all the potatoes are fully covered (otherwise the tops will get crunchy).

-• Arrange in a 12" cast iron skillet.
 Bake uncovered for 90 minutes until the potatoes have softened and are golden brown on top.

 Topping